Last Updated on November 20, 2024

 7. Turn Up on Time and Well Rested

-It might sound obvious, but if you‘re tired you won’t be able to focus.
+It might sound obvious, but if you ‘re tired you won’t be able to focus.
 In fact, driving while tired is dangerous for every driver, from seasoned drivers to those heading out on their first driving lesson.
 As a new learner driver, you need to make sure you turn up to your lesson well rested to maximise your concentration.

-If you aren’t on time it can negatively impact your lesson in 2 ways.
+If you aren’t on time, it can negatively impact your lesson in 2 ways.
 Firstly, your instructor will likely be annoyed, which is going to start the relationship off on the wrong foot.
-Secondly, it will likely you make anxious and stressed if you’re rushing to get out the door on time.
+Secondly, it will likely make you anxious and stressed if you’re rushing to get out the door on time.

 8. Ask Lots of Questions